Mirror symmetry breakdown in the Kardar-Parisi-Zhang universality class: Theory

 with the collective velocity $\text{v}=j^{\prime}(\rho)$, non-linearity $\lambda=j^{\prime\prime}(\rho)$, diffusion constant $\nu$ and space-time white noise $\eta$ of strength $B$.
 After a Galilean transformation $\tilde{a}(\tilde{\text{x}},t)=a(\text{x},t)$ with $\tilde{\text{x}}=\text{x} - \text{v}t$ removing the drift term $-\text{v}\partial_{\text{x}}\mathtt{u}$ and introducing a new variable $\mathtt{\tilde{h}}(\tilde{\text{x}},t)$ by

 the NLFH equation turns into the KPZ equation \cite{KPZ}

-where $\mathtt{\tilde{h}}(\tilde{\text{x}},t)$ is a surface profile growing at average speed $j(\rho)$.
-The KPZ mirror symmetry is established by the invariance under the transformation $\tilde{x}\rightarrow -\tilde{x}$.
+where $\mathtt{\tilde{h}}(\tilde{\text{x}},t)$ is a surface height profile growing at average speed $j(\rho)$.
+Note the mirror symmetry of the KPZ equation under the transformation $\tilde{x}\rightarrow -\tilde{x}$.
 For the lattice model the substitution $\partial_{\tilde{\text{x}}}\tilde{\mathtt{h}}=-\tilde{\mathtt{u}}$ is motivated by the exact mapping of the TASEP to a discrete surface growth process \cite{BARABASI_GROWTH,HHZ,KRUG_GROWTH,KRUG_Book_GROWTH,TASEP_GROWTH} that is known as the single-step model (Fig.~\ref{fig:tasep_kpz_map}).
 The universal large-scale properties for {\em typical} fluctuations of the KPZ equation are by now well-understood, see \cite{Halp15} for a review.
-The dynamical exponent that relates the scaling of space and time variables as $\text{x}\sim t^{1/z}$ takes the value $z=3/2$, as opposed to $z=1$ of the deterministic Eulerian scaling or $z=2$ for normal diffusion.
+The dynamical exponent that relates the scaling of space and time variables as $\text{x}\sim t^{1/z}$ takes the value $z=3/2$, as opposed to $z=2$ for normal diffusion or $z=1$ of the deterministic Eulerian scaling.